Teenlife

 Posted by TeenLife

-We get it, you want to do more with fewer resources or with your existing resources.
+We get it.
+You want to generate more profits with fewer or existing resources.
 And the best way to do that is to convert more leads.

-Leads are the people who have already shown you that they are interested in your teen programs.
-Perhaps they attended a school fair and stopped by your table or they reached out via phone, email or an online form.
+Leads are the people who have already shown an interest in your teen programs.
+Perhaps they attended a school fair and stopped by your table—or they reached out via phone or email or completed an online form.

 The good news is, some tried and true lead conversion tips can guide your teen programs to greater success.
 Here's what you need to know about improving your lead-to-conversion ratios.

 Ready to start closing more leads?
-Follow these invincible lead conversion tips to improve your close rate.
+Follow these lead conversion tips to improve your close rate.

 1. Ask the Right Form Questions

 Website lead forms are a great way to learn about interested students.
-But if you aren’t asking the right questions or you’re asking too many questions, you might see fewer leads and you won’t know enough about the prospect to market to them effectively.
+But if you aren’t asking the right questions (or you’re asking too many questions), you may gather fewer leads, and you won’t know enough about the prospect to tailor your messaging effectively.

 2. Automate Immediate Responses

 Sending a notice of receipt is a nice touch.
-You can even make the response look like it’s coming from one of your counselors or admissions workers to personalize it and start building a relationship.
+Personalize responses to appear with the name of one of your counselors or admissions staff to begin cultivating that relationship.

 3. Build a Lead Nurturing Series

 Generally, a lead nurturing series includes 3-5 emails with a few days or even a week between each send.
-As the series goes along, you should provide more detailed information about your product or service to entice the reader into a response.
+As the series continues, offer more detailed information about your product or service to encourage recipients to respond.

 You might start with an email that provides an overview of your teen programs.
-Try not to pull copy directly from what’s on your website or brochures.
-Do your best to summarize the benefits of the program using visuals and minimal words.
+Instead of pulling copy directly from your website or brochures, summarize the benefits of your program.
+Incorporate visuals and videos when appropriate.

-The third email might offer information about what’s required to enroll or include a blog article that tells students more in-depth information.
+The third email might offer information about enrollment requirements or include a blog article that gives students and their families more in-depth information.

-The last few emails should be the call to action to get in touch with a counselor for questions or enroll in the program.
-Be sure to still provide value in this email with some form of helpful content, but ultimately, you want a strong, bold call to action to convert the lead.
+Use the last few emails as the call to action (CTA) to get in touch with a counselor for questions or enroll in the program.
+Keep providing value by including other helpful content, but ultimately, focus on a strong, bold CTA to convert the lead.

 You know those automated emails and lead nurturing series we’ve been talking about?
-They are far more powerful coming from a member of your team than they are coming from an info@ourteenprogramnamehere.com.
+They carry much more weight coming from a member of your team than if they're sent from info@ourteenprogramnamehere.com.

-Knowing that, take some time to review the most logical staff member to have these emails come from.
-You can set different from names based on the program you’re following up about.
-Or you can make the email responses go to a general email inbox without letting the prospect know that’s what’s happening.
-There are plenty of ways to still share the workload of responding to inquiries while personalizing the appearance of your interactions.
+As you strategize, decide which staff member's name to attach to these emails.
+You can select different names based on the program or send email responses to a general inbox (which the prospect won't realize) and have your staff determine who's best equipped to respond to individual inquiries.
+There are plenty of ways to still share the workload while personalizing the appearance of your email responses.

 5. Reduce Enrollment Friction or Eliminate Unnecessary Paperwork